To reach Calvin Tillman by phone (940) 453-3640

 Under no circumstances should the ability to condemn property or the power of eminent domain be extended to a for profit company; nor should the government condemn property for private use.
 Most people do not see the distinction between the government taking their personal rights, or the government giving that power to others.
 Unfortunately, this practice is becoming the norm in Texas, where property for everything from sports stadiums to pipelines is taken through the eminent domain process.
 Tillman believes that this power has been abused and it is the hard working, American taxpayers that suffer, while the for profit companies benefit.

 On the subject of energy, the need for reliable energy sources in the future is obvious.”Energy independence” has been a political subject in the United States for several decades.
 Our past and current energy policy is consistent with Einstein’s definition of insanity: “Doing the same thing over and over and expecting different results”, or another Einstein quote “We cannot solve our problems with the same thinking we used when we created them”.
 America needs to lead the world to develop more sustainable energy source that will power the future.
 There are many promising ideas and technology being developed in accomplishing this energy independence, and we should embrace this technology, not hamper it.
-Tillman sees that domestic fossil fuels on their own have never been able to meet the demand for energy in America, and they will not meet this demand in the future.
 He sees that the only way to truly become energy independent and “getting off foreign oil”, is to develop and perfect other, more sustainable energy sources.
 Tillman hopes that in fifty years we are not continuing the same conversations we have had for the past fifty.